bennylut/pkm/docs/projects.md

 <i str>"pyproject.toml"</i> file. `toml` is a fairly human-readable format, you can learn more about
 it [here](https://toml.io/en/).

-There are two main tables which contains the configuration relevant to pkm:

-- The <i tag>[project]</i> table, holds the standard project's metadata
-- The <i tag>[tool.pkm]</i> table, holds pkm-specific features configuration

 ### The <i tag>[project]</i> table

 > ☝️️ The following documentation is based mainly on [PEP 621](https://www.python.org/dev/peps/pep-0621/), you may want to refer to it for further details.

 <br>
-The <i tag>[project]</i> section is the main section to configure your project metadata, since most of the values in this section are self-explanatory, we will begin with an example ([source](https://www.python.org/dev/peps/pep-0621/)):
+The <i tag>[project]</i> table is the main section to configure your project metadata, since most of the values in this section are self-explanatory, we will begin with an example ([source](https://www.python.org/dev/peps/pep-0621/)):

 ```toml